 Diving near Puerto Princesa and El Nido

 Puerto Princesa (See the map in this post) and El Nido are shielded in beautiful bays and perfect for the new and learning divers.
 Best time of year is possible May to November with astounding visibility of ca 20 meters or 65 feet.
 Near El Nido, you will access the Bacuit Archipelago and with beaches to die for.
 For the adventurous and experienced diver, the 40 meters or 130 feet long undersea tunnel is a must.
-Final diving tip, for now, is: Go to Nearby island Miniloc as well.
+The final diving tip, for now, is: Go to the Nearby island Miniloc as well.

 Go to Coron Island north Palawan for some amazing wreckage diving

 Some divers or most divers are fascinated by shipwrecks.
 You can do a beeline just outside Coron Island at the northern tip of Palawan island.
 You will find many Japanese wrecks from World War II.
 You will need a diver´s certificate for most of the dives here, but a few are actually for beginners.
-Best months are from December to March.
+The best months are from December to March.
 Another option is Barracuda lake, it is a volcanic crater and there are caves under the sea level as well.
 Amazing diving.
 Tech diving as well with the right certificate.

 Tubbataha Reef Natural Park on the UNESCO World Heritage list and top diving site

 The Tubbataha Reef Natural Park is protected by a UNESCO World Heritage status, and you can dive here, but only within a 3 months time window a year from March to June.
 Tubbataha Reef Natural Park was declared a UNESCO World Heritage Site in 1993.
 You find Tubbataha Reef, 81 km (130 miles) fra Palawan.